nirdothan/user-guide/docs/network/interfaces_and_networks.md

 ## Networks

-Network backends are configured in `spec.networks`.
+Networks are configured in `spec.networks`.
 A network must have a unique name.
 Additional fields declare which logical or physical device the network relates to.